Kong/kong/DEVELOPER.md

         zlib-devel
 ```

-### OpenResty
+#### OpenResty

 We have a build script that makes it easy to pull and compile specific versions of the needed components of the OpenResty system.
-Currently these include OpenResty 1.15.8.3, OpenSSl 1.1.1g, LuaRocks 3.3.1 and PCRE 8.44;  the exact versions can also be found on the [`.requirements`](https://github.com/Kong/kong/blob/master/.requirements) file of the main Kong repository.
+Currently these include OpenResty 1.19.9.1, OpenSSL 1.1.1m, LuaRocks 3.8.0 and PCRE 8.45;  the exact versions can also be found on the [`.requirements`](https://github.com/Kong/kong/blob/master/.requirements) file of the main Kong repository.

 These commands don't have to be performed as root, since all compilation is done within a subdirectory, and installs everything in the target specified by the `-p` argument (here the `build` directory).